 top of page

 CHAAMP is a proud member of The Pet Professional Guild Shelter & Rescue Organization.
-Our goal is to practice force-free (no physical force or verbal intimidation) methods with the pups.
-We focus on capturing and rewarding good behaviors freely offered to start building trust.
-(See Smart x 50 by Kathy Sdao) By paying attention to the good behaviors, the dogs freely repeat it.
-Once the pup is offering eye contact on their own and feeling comfortable, then we start rewards-based training.
-We avoid startling the dog(s) with "No!" or "Ah, ah!" and are careful to read their body language.
-The dog decides what is aversive (scary).
-For example, did you know that some dogs find the sound of the clicker to be aversive?
+Our goal is to practice force-free (no physical force or verbal intimidation) methods to communicate with the pups.
+When we welcome a new Malamute to CHAAMP, we focus on capturing and rewarding good behaviors freely offered to start building trust (see Smart x 50 by Kathy Sdao).
+Once the pup is offering eye contact on their own and feel comfortable in their new environment, then we start rewards-based training.
+We avoid startling the dogs with "No!" or "Ah, ah!" and are careful to read their body language.
+The dog decides what is aversive (scary) and what is rewarding.
+For example, did you know that some dogs find the sound of the clicker and our excitement to be aversive?
+Each dog is a unique individual.
 We do our best to provide gentle and kind interactions with Malamutes and offer them a "choice" to collaborate with us.
-We view training as a fun way to communicate with our dogs and watch their dog body language to "hear" what they are saying.
-Training is supposed to be fun!
+Even if it means that we start with the smallest baby steps.
+Training is a fun way to learn to communicate with our dogs.
+We learn to watch and read their dog body language so we can "hear" what they are saying to us.
+We are teaching dogs English, and they do not speak.
+It is our duty to learn to read a dog's body language.

 Positive Reinforcement Training – Does it Work for the Working Group?